 The above findings suggest that international capital inflows can have significant autonomous effects on financial and macroeconomic stability in the US.
-Relying on this important evidence, our results could inform the development of more general quantitative open economy models, in the spirit of Justiniano et al. (2014): this can help to further investigate the broader macroeconomic consequences of foreign inflows on the US economy, to assess whether particular counter-cyclical policy measures targeting international financial flows are desirable in terms of welfare outcomes both for the recipient and the originator countries.
-We leave these very interesting extensions for future research.
+Relying on this important evidence, our results can inform the development of more general quantitative open economy models which, in the spirit of Justiniano et al. (2014), could be used to further investigate the broader macroeconomic and financial stability consequences of foreign inflows on the US economy.
+We leave this very interesting extension for future research.